fzuo/homepage/docs/service.md

 **2024**

-- Special Session Co-Chair, <a href="http://acisinternational.org/conferences/sera-2024/">the 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA 2024)</a>
+- Special Session Co-Chair, <a href="http://acisinternational.org/conferences/sera-2024/">the 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA)</a>

-- TPC member, <a href="https://www.dbsec2024.unimol.it/">the 38th Annual IFIP WG 11.3 Conference on Data and Applications Security and Privacy (DBSec 2024)</a>
+- TPC member, <a href="https://www.dbsec2024.unimol.it/">the 38th Annual IFIP WG 11.3 Conference on Data and Applications Security and Privacy (DBSec)</a>

 **2023**

-- Special Session Chair \& Publicity Co-Chair, <a href="http://acisinternational.org/conferences/sera-2023/">the 21st IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA 2023)</a>
+- Special Session Chair \& Publicity Co-Chair, <a href="http://acisinternational.org/conferences/sera-2023/">the 21st IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA)</a>

-- Reviewer \& Session Presider, <a href="http://www.ccscse.org/conference.php?year=37th">the 37th Annual Consortium for Computing Sciences in Colleges Southeastern Conference (CCSC SE 2023)</a>
+- Reviewer \& Session Presider, <a href="http://www.ccscse.org/conference.php?year=37th">the 37th Annual Consortium for Computing Sciences in Colleges Southeastern Conference (CCSC SE)</a>

-- Reviewer, <a href="https://www.ccsc.org/southcentral/">the 34th Annual Consortium for Computing Sciences in Colleges South Central Conference (CCSC SC 2023)</a>
+- Reviewer, <a href="https://www.ccsc.org/southcentral/">the 34th Annual Consortium for Computing Sciences in Colleges South Central Conference (CCSC SC)</a>

 **2022**

-- TPC member, <a href="http://acisinternational.org/conferences/sera-2022/">the 20th IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA 2022)</a>
+- TPC member, <a href="http://acisinternational.org/conferences/sera-2022/">the 20th IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA)</a>

 ##  <b> Journal Reviewer </b>